Evaluating Jesus’ Teaching

 - In the end, of course, Jesus was arrested, prosecuted, and crucified not for leading a revolt, not for claiming he was the King of the Jews, but simply heralding an apocalypse that would have ended Roman Rule.

-Reviewing our discussion of Jesus “Titles,” The Weave of Continuing Creation reaches these provisional conclusions:
+Reviewing our Discussion of Jesus’ “Titles,” Continuing Creation reaches these provisional conclusions:

-- We hold that G>O>D> — The Growing>Organizing>Direction of the Universe — does not directly intervene in human lives, but rather affects our lives through biologic, cultural, and technological evolution.
-So, there is no such thing as a Human-God, an Angel, or a God-Human such as a Son of God.
-There are only humans who are very religious and very spiritual.
+- We hold that Continuing Creation: The Growing, Organizing, Direction of the Universe does not directly intervene in human lives, but rather affects our lives through biologic, cultural, and technological evolution.
+We think there is no such thing as a Human-God, an Angel, or a God-Human such as a Son of God.
+There are only humans, some of whom are very religious and very spiritual.

 - We can never know Jesus’ thoughts, only his spoken words.
 We know Jesus never said he was God or the Son of God.
 Those titles were bestowed on Jesus by Christian writers decades after Jesus’ death, and even decades after the Synoptic Gospels were written.